- 0.1 PFIC

 - 1 IRS Voluntary Disclosure of Offshore Accounts

-A PFIC is a Passive Foreign Investment Company, and the PFIC Rules can be complex.
-This article will help breakdown common questions such as:
+A PFIC is a Passive Foreign Investment Company, which may need to be reported on IRS Form 8621.
+The PFIC Rules can be complex, and this article will help breakdown common questions such as:

 There are numerous complexities involving the PFIC – mainly due to the increased tax liability for individuals who do not make a timely MTM or QEF election.